joni901/e-commerce/README.md

 1. Collect sales data, including temporal information and product details.

+To access the dataset used in this project, simply click on the link below:

+Sales Data Sample - Fun for Kids

+This dataset contains information about sales that will be analyzed to understand patterns and drive growth for Fun for Kids.
+You can download the CSV file directly from the provided link.

 2. Perform an initial data cleaning, handling missing values, and removing potential outliers.